IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #android-platform}
 {: cordova}

-The Android platform requires an additional step.
+The Android platform requires an extra step.
 {: cordova}

 In Android Studio, add the following `activity` to the `application` tag: